spdx/spdx-3-model/model/AI/Properties/energyConsumption.md

 ## Summary

-Indicates the amount of energy consumed to build and operate the AI package.
+Indicates the amount of energy consumed to train the AI model.

 ## Description

-A free-form text that captures the amount of energy needed to train and operate the AI model.
+A free-form text captures known or estimated energy consumption for the training of the AI model.

-This value is also known as training energy consumption or inference energy consumption.

-Training energy consumption is the amount of energy consumed during the training phase of an AI model.
-This includes the energy used to power the hardware and software systems used for training, such as GPUs, CPUs, and data centers.

-Inference energy consumption is the amount of energy consumed for one inference of an AI model.
-This includes the energy used to power the hardware and software systems used for making predictions or decisions based on the model, such as edge devices, servers, or cloud services.

-Total energy consumption is the total amount of energy consumed by an AI model over its entire lifecycle, including training, inference, and any other related activities.
+In case not known, the estimation could be based on information about computational resources used (e.g. number of floating point operations – FLOPs), training time, type and quantity of processing units, and other relevant details related to the training.

 ## Metadata